 All of these, and more, are viable paths to take.
-The right strategy for you will depend on your personal circumstances, goals, and objectives.
+The right strategy for you depends on your circumstances, goals, and objectives.

 When You Exercise Your Incentive Stock Options Matters